Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 2

 Nuggets vs. Suns Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted at multiple sportsbooks.

 |Favorite